DiyaPrabhuram/PanSearch/README.md

 # Output

 The script generates FASTA files containing the top hits for each query as a separate file for each genome.
-You can import them to geneious or any other alignment tool and perform multiple sequence alignments with them.
-There are also corresponding BED files and summary files for each FASTA file if you'd like more information on their identity and positional coordinates.
+You can import the files *forward_hits.fa and *reverse_hits.fa to geneious or any other visualisation tool and perform multiple sequence alignments with them.
+You might have to reverse complement the sequences in the *reverse.fa files.
+However, the *reverse_complemented.fa file contains reverse complemented sequences for convenience.
+There are also corresponding BED files for each FASTA file if you'd like more information on their positional coordinates.
+The *_out files give you information on the BLAST output whereas the *summary.txt files summarise the best hit for each query sequence.